Ernest Mason Satow: Siam, Uruguay, Morocco (1884–1895)

 Satow served in Siam (1884–1887), during which time he was accorded the rare honour of promotion from the Consular to the Diplomatic service, Uruguay (1889–93) and Morocco (1893–95).
-(Such promotion was extraordinary because the British Consular and Diplomatic services were segregated until the mid-20th century, and Satow did not come from the aristocratic class to which the Diplomatic Service was restricted.)
+(Such promotion was extraordinary because the British Consular and Diplomatic Services were segregated until the mid-20th century, and Satow did not come from the aristocratic class to which the Diplomatic Service was restricted.)

 Japan (1895–1900)

 Satow returned to Japan as Envoy Extraordinary and Minister Plenipotentiary on 28 July 1895.
 He stayed in Tokyo for five years (though he was on leave in London for Queen Victoria's Diamond Jubilee in 1897 and met her in August at Osborne House, Isle of Wight).
-On 17 April 1895 the Treaty of Shimonoseki (text here) had been signed, and Satow was able to observe at first hand the steady build-up of the Japanese army and navy to avenge the humiliation by Russia, Germany and France in the Triple Intervention of 23 April 1895.
+On 17 April 1895 the Treaty of Shimonoseki (text here) had been signed, and Satow was able to observe firsthand the steady build-up of the Japanese army and navy to avenge the humiliation suffered by Russia, Germany and France in the Triple Intervention of 23 April 1895.
 He was also in a position to oversee the transition to the ending of extraterritoriality in Japan which finally ended in 1899, as agreed by the Anglo-Japanese Treaty of Commerce and Navigation signed in London on 16 July 1894.

 On Satow's personal recommendation, Hiram Shaw Wilkinson, who had been a student interpreter in Japan 2 years after Satow, was appointed first, Judge of the British Court for Japan in 1897 and in 1900 Chief Justice of the British Supreme Court for China and Corea.

 Satow built a house at Lake Chūzenji in 1896 and went there frequently to relax and escape from the pressures of his work in Tokyo.

 Satow did not have the good fortune to be named the first British Ambassador to Japan - the honour was instead bestowed on his successor Sir Claude Maxwell MacDonald in 1905.

 China (1900–1906)

-Satow served as the British High Commissioner (September 1900 – January 1902) and then Minister in Peking from 1902–1906.
+Satow served as the British High Commissioner (September 1900 – January 1902) and then Minister in Peking from 1902 to 1906.
 He was active as plenipotentiary in the negotiations to conclude the Boxer Protocol which settled the compensation claims of the Powers after the Boxer Rebellion, and he signed the protocol for Britain on 7 September 1901.
 He received the Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1902 Coronation Honours list.
-From December 1902 until summer 1903 he was on leave back home in England, during which he received the Grand Cross in person from King Edward VII.
-Satow also observed the defeat of Russia in the Russo-Japanese War (1904–1905) from his Peking post.
-He signed the Convention Between Great Britain and China.
+From December 1902 until summer 1903 he was on leave back home in England, during which he received the Grand Cross in person from King Edward VII on 18 January 1903 during a visit to Sandringham House.

+Satow signed the Convention Between Great Britain and China in 1904.
+He also observed the defeat of Russia in the Russo-Japanese War (1904–1905) from his Peking post.